Luger-Lab/Cryo-EM/cryolo_relion_wrapper/readme.md

 ## Installation

 Placing the wrapper scripts and linking to the crYOLO installation are managed by the `installer.py` script.
 That script takes two inputs (`-rpath`, the path to the RELION installation, and `-cpath`, the path to the crYOLO installation).
-It will then place the scripts in the `bin` folder of the RELION installation while replace the `CRYOLO_INSTALL_PATH` string of the wrapper call with the proper location of the crYOLO installation.
+It will then place the scripts in the `bin` folder of the RELION installation while replacing the `CRYOLO_INSTALL_PATH` string of the wrapper call with the proper location of the crYOLO installation.

 ## Using the wrapper